 Interview: Elody Gyekis

 Elody Gyekis earned her BFA in Painting and Ceramics from Penn State.
 Her artwork includes painting, drawing, and sculpture and has been exhibited widely throughout the US.
-Her work has been in shows or is included in private collections in Romania, Germany, England, Nicaragua, Costa Rica, Brazil, China, and Canada.
 She completed an artist residency in Sibiu, Romania in 2014 and has taught intensive painting workshops as part of an artist residency in both Costa Rica and Honduras.
 Elody is also an active muralist, having created several community based projects throughout Pennsylvania.
 She splits her time between living in Pennsylvania, Central America, and New York City, where she will begin her Master of Fine Arts studies at the New York Academy of the Arts in 2017.

 What first drew you to art or inspired you to become an artist?